gconstantef/gconstantef.github.io/content/research.md

       title: 'Power and Energy Systems'
       subtitle: ''
       text: |
-        This research area focuses on improving the **operation, planning, and resilience of electric power systems** in the presence of increasing uncertainty and structural change.
-We study how **flexibility from a wide range of resources**, including energy storage, flexible industrial loads, buildings, and data centers, can be systematically integrated into grid operations to enhance performance and robustness, particularly as renewable generation continues to grow.
+        This research area focuses on improving the operation, planning, and resilience of modern power systems in the presence of increasing uncertainty and structural change.
+We study how flexibility from a wide range of resources, including energy storage, flexible industrial loads, buildings, and data centers, can be systematically integrated into grid operations to enhance performance and robustness, particularly as renewable generation and demand electrification continues to grow.

-        Methodologically, we develop **optimization and control formulations** that combine **physical network constraints** with **market mechanisms operating across multiple time scales**, from day-ahead scheduling to real-time dispatch and ancillary services.
-These models are used to analyze **operational strategies, investment decisions, and siting problems**, and are evaluated using **high-fidelity simulations** based on detailed grid models and real system data, including stressed and extreme operating conditions.
+        Methodologically, we develop optimization, learning, and control formulations that combine physical network constraints with market mechanisms operating across multiple time scales, from day-ahead scheduling to real-time dispatch and ancillary services.
+These models are used to analyze operational strategies, investment decisions, and siting problems, and are evaluated using high-fidelity simulations based on detailed grid models and real system data, including stressed and extreme operating conditions.
     design:
       columns: '1'